Jumbees of Guyana

-- Leave a heap of sand or salt or rice outside the house door, which compels jumbies (more so ole Higue) to count every grain before the sun rises.
+- Leave a heap of sand or salt or rice outside the house door, which compels jumbies (more so the Firerass, or ole Higue) to count every grain before the sun rises.

 - Upon coming home late at night, walking backwards may prevent a jumbee from following one inside.

 - If a jumbee chases a person, crossing a river may stop them.
 It is believed that jumbees cannot follow over water.